dsp/dsp.github.io/content/posts/2024-03-18-a-history-of-vcs-part1/index.md

 If you have corrections, suggestions or just want to say thanks, please send a mail to blog at (this domain).

+## Appendix
+#### Mail from Marc Rochkind
+Mark kindly wrote me an email as a response to this article.
+I attached it in full:

+    Hello!
+    I just read your article.
+It seems pretty accurate, at least about the part I had to do with.
+I can add some things.

+    You might want to reference my 1975 paper, which I have online here:

+    mrochkind.com/aup/talks/SCCS-Slideshow.pdf

+    Originally, there was no "sccs" command.
+That is, one typed "get", not "sccs get."
+Actually, I never heard of the "sccs" command until I read your article; sounds like an improvement.
+(I stopped working on SCCS about 50 years ago.)

+    The original SNOBOL implementation didn't have a "delta" command.
+Rather, it allowed the programmer to edit the on-disk source file with punched card commands to change, add, or delete source code lines.
+(No terminals!)
+Since all edits went through SCCS, it knew what constituted the delta.
+But, in going to UNIX, it was obvious that "ed" had to be used, and this presented a problem: How would the system know what had happened?
+The "diff" command existed then, and it was amazingly good.
+So, I incorporated that into the system, resulting in the "delta" command.
+As I recall, it invoked "diff" as a subprocess; I didn't incorporate the code itself.
+There was only one editor for UNIX at the time, but, of course, many others came along later, such as "vi".

+    The IBM SNOBOL punched-card-image version was used by only one application department at Bell Labs, and would have gone nowhere.
+SCCS became widely used only as part of the Programmer's Workbench, which you should look up if you're not familiar with it.
+Using UNIX as a front end for IBM and Univac mainframes was very attractive to programmers and became enormously popular in our corner of Bell Labs.
+As UNIX development took off, SCCS became part of the normal workflow.
+Personally, I was on to other things by then and I recall how surprised I was when I learned that SCCS had become so widely used.

+    I really hardly knew anything when I invented SCCS, I was just a 25-year-old kid who was charged by upper management with doing something about our source code chaos.
+That's what I came up with.
+But, at Bell Labs, coming up with things was what we were all supposed to be doing.

+    Good luck to you!
+If there's anything I can help with, let me know.
+By the way, I don't know your name -- your article seems to be unsigned.

+    Marc Rochkind

 [^1]: Taken from Wikipedia, https://en.wikipedia.org/wiki/Interleaved_deltas (Retrieved 18 March 2024).
 [^2]: SCCS Commands from IBM AIX: https://www.ibm.com/docs/en/aix/7.2?topic=s-sccs-command
 [^3]: Notable, the GPL was released on February 1st, 1989, just 9 months before Tichy applied it to RCS.
 [^4]: `diff --rcs` produces an RCS-style diff!
+[^5]: See https://www.tuhs.org/pipermail/tuhs/2019-September/018472.html for an interesting debate on SCCS vs RCS on the mailinglist of the Unix Heritage Society.